Are Duplicate Directory Listings Hurting Your Online Reputation?

 Secondly, familiarize yourself with listing guidelines for the directories you have put listings on, and keep a record of where those listings are so that you can quickly resolve any changes in your business information.

-Finally, if a duplicate listing does exists, report it and work with the directory to have the situation remedied immediately.
+Finally, if a duplicate listing does exist, report it and work with the directory to have the situation remedied immediately.

 Professional SEO Services for Directory Management